LazyGatto/custommailcow-ldap/README.md

 ## Customizations and Integration support

-External authentication (identity federation) is an enterprise feature [for mailcow](https://github.com/mailcow/mailcow-dockerized/issues/2316#issuecomment-491212921).
-That’s why I developed an external solution, and it is unlikely that it’ll be ever directly integrated into mailcow.
+Original tool was created by [Programmierus](https://github.com/Programmierus/ldap-mailcow).

-I’ve created this tool because I needed it for my regular work.
-You are free to use it for commercial needs.
-Please understand that I can work on issues only if they fall within the scope of my current work interests or if I’ll have some available free time (never happened for many years).
-I’ll do my best to review submitted PRs ASAP, though.
+This version is fork from fork by [rinkp](https://github.com/rinkp/custommailcow-ldap)

-**You can always [contact me](mailto:programmierus@gmail.com) to help you with the integration or for custom modifications on a paid basis.
-My current hourly rate (ActivityWatch tracked) is 100,-€ with 3h minimum commitment.**
+**You can always [contact me](mailto:lazygatto@gmail.com) to help you with the integration or for custom modifications on a paid basis.
+My current hourly rate (ActivityWatch tracked) is 50$ with 3h minimum commitment.**